-In connection with the Annual Report of Skillful Craftsman Education Technology Limited (the "Company") on Form 20-F for the year ended March 31, 2023 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Bin Fu, Co-Chief Executive Officer of the Company, certify, pursuant to 18 U.S.C.
+In connection with the Annual Report of Skillful Craftsman Education Technology Limited (the "Company") on Form 20-F for the year ended March 31, 2023 as filed with the Securities and Exchange Commission on August 15, 2023, as amended by Amendment No. 1 thereto (the "Report"), I, Bin Fu, Co-Chief Executive Officer of the Company, certify, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that to my knowledge: